 Crafting a comprehensive system to develop access, research, development, and adoption of several latest scientific advancements.

-India has a population of 3.07 million registered nursing personnel who have been putting their best foot forward and toiling tirelessly since the inception of the virulent COVID pandemic.
+India has a population of 22 lakhs midwives and nurses who have been putting their best foot forward and toiling tirelessly since the inception of the virulent COVID pandemic.
 The Budget 2021 comes as a silver lining amidst the precarious condition of the healthcare sector in the country.